yyaadet/llmsurf/docs/README.md

 ![LLMSurf](https://raw.githubusercontent.com/yyaadet/llmsurf/main/images/logo.png)

 An AI agent that can perform tasks on your macOS.
 Safe Realtime RAG Agent.
-It can search the twitter(X), rednote(xiaohongshu.com), Reddit, baidu and Google etc.
+It can search the twitter(X), rednote(xiaohongshu.com), Reddit, Baidu, Weixin MP and Google etc.

 ## Cases